Skip to main content

 Rally Scoring

 A point on every play, no matter who served.
 FIVB went here to shorten matches and add urgency; the NCAA followed on the same timeline for college programs.
-You still go to 25, win by two, fifth to 15 indoors, and the old “only the server scores” system is a museum piece.
+You still go to 25, win by two, fifth to 15 indoors, and the old side-out scoring system is no longer used at any major level.

 Example

 Receive, kill, you get a point and the ball.
-In the old system you only got the side-out, not a point, which is why grandpa’s stories sound longer.
+In the old system you only got the side-out, not a point, which made matches significantly longer.

 Frequently Asked Questions